-- Maintenance of an effective and efficient audit; and - High standards of business ethics and corporate governance.
+• High standards of business ethics and corporate governance.

 These objectives are set out in the Committee's Charter, which is available on the Company's website:

 The Committee will endeavor to:

 - Maintain and improve the quality, credibility and objectivity of the financial accountability process; - Promote a culture of compliance within the Company; - Ensure effective communication between the Board, the Manager and other service providers and agents; - Ensure effective audit functions and communications between the Board and the Company's auditor; - Ensure that compliance strategies are effective; and - Ensure that directors are provided with financial and non-financial information that is of high quality and relevant to the judgments to be made by them.